REV23Docs/rev23-cloudapp-docs/docs/concepts/kiosk.md

 ### User Selection

-After a service type is select, the customer is presented with a list of users to select who is performing the service.
+After a service type is selected, the customer is presented with a list of users to select who is performing the service.

-Only service types which have a [mapping](../settings/templates/mappings.md) and [users](users.md#service-types) with an assigned seat will appear in this list.
+Only users which have a seat assigned and have no studios assigned or have a studio assignment in the selected studio will appear in this list.

 This step is skipped if there is only one user detected as having a seat and assigned to the selected service type.